* U.S., German govt bond yields hit three-week highs

 By Abhinav Ramnarayan

-LONDON, April 16 (Reuters) - Oil prices fell sharply and government bond yields rose on Monday on expectations that the weekend's missile attacks on Syria would not mark the start of greater Western involvement in the conflict.
+LONDON, April 16 (Reuters) - Oil prices fell sharply and government bond yields rose on Monday on the view that this weekend's U.S.-led missile strikes on Syria were unlikely to mark the start of a broader conflict.

 Saturday's strikes marked the biggest intervention by Western countries against Syrian President Bashar al-Assad and his ally Russia, which is facing further economic sanctions over its role in the conflict.

-The yield on both German and U.S. 10-year government bonds, seen as among the most liquid and safe assets in the world, were at their highest levels in three weeks.
+The yield on both German and U.S. 10-year government bonds, seen as among the most liquid and safe assets in the world, were at their highest levels for three weeks.

 Oil prices, meanwhile, dropped sharply.
-Brent crude shed more than 1.5 percent to $71.45 a barrel, with a rise in U.S. drilling for new production also dragging on prices.
+Brent crude fell more than 1 percent to $71.78 a barrel, with a rise in U.S. drilling for new production also dragging on prices.

-U.S. stock futures were pointing to a higher opening on Wall Street.
+U.S. stock futures were pointing to a higher opening on Wall Street, with Dow and S&P Futures up 0.6 percent each and Nasdaq futures up 0.7 percent.

-First quarter earnings for U.S. companies will be very important after February's sell-off, said Salman Ahmed, chief investment strategist at Lombard Odier Investment Managers.
+First quarter earnings for U.S. companies will be very important after February's sell-off, Lombard Odier Investment Managers chief investment strategist Salman Ahmed said.

 Dealers were keeping a wary eye on Japanese politics after a survey showed support for Prime Minister Shinzo Abe had fallen to 26.7 percent, the lowest since he took office in late 2012.

-"For markets, the question is whether this matters for economic policy," said Paul Donovan, global chief economist at UBS Wealth Management.
+"For markets, the question is whether this matters for economic policy," UBS Wealth Management global chief economist Paul Donovan said.
 "A change in leadership may matter if the next prime minister has a radically different agenda."

 Japan's Nikkei rose 0.3 percent while MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.4 percent as Chinese blue-chips skidded 1.7 percent.

-For Reuters Live Markets blog on European and UK stock markets open a news window on Reuters Eikon by pressing F9 and type in 'Live Markets' in the search bar (Reporting by Abhinav Ramnarayan, Additional reporting by Wayne Cole on SYDNEY, Dhara Ranasinghe, Sujata Rao and Alasdair Pal in LONDON; Editing by Catherine Evans and David Goodman)
+For Reuters Live Markets blog on European and UK stock markets open a news window on Reuters Eikon by pressing F9 and type in 'Live Markets' in the search bar (Reporting by Abhinav Ramnarayan, Additional reporting by Wayne Cole on SYDNEY, Dhara Ranasinghe, Sujata Rao and Alasdair Pal in LONDON; Editing by Louise Ireland)